Stellar (song)

 "Stellar" is a song by American rock band Incubus.
 It was released on June 13, 2000, as the second single from their third album Make Yourself.
-The song reached number 2 on the US Modern Rock Tracks and also reached number 17 on the US Mainstream Rock charts and number 7 on Bubbling Under Hot 100 Singles.
+The song reached number two on the US Billboard Modern Rock Tracks and also reached number 17 on the Billboard Mainstream Rock Tracks chart as well as number seven on the Billboard Bubbling Under Hot 100 Singles chart.

 Music video

 The music video, released in 2000, has the band playing in a surreal, celestial atmosphere.
 A young woman (played by Brandon Boyd's then-girlfriend Jo) ends up traveling into space to meet Boyd.
 During the chorus, the band is seen playing in front of a white screen with floating lines and graphs spinning around in the background.